Prince Charles Iworah

-Prince Charles Iworah (born March 11, 1993) is an American football cornerback who is currently a free agent.
-He played college football at Western Kentucky, and was drafted by the San Francisco 49ers in the seventh round of the 2016 NFL Draft.
+Prince Charles Iworah (born March 11, 1993) is an American professional football cornerback.
+He played college football at Western Kentucky, and was selected by the San Francisco 49ers in the seventh round of the 2016 NFL draft.

 In his career, he has also been a member of the Kansas City Chiefs, Washington Redskins, Atlanta Falcons, Team 9 of the XFL, Montreal Allouettes of the Canadian Football League (CFL), and the Pittsburgh Maulers of the United States Football League (USFL).

-High school career
+Early life

 Iworah attended Father Ryan High School where he was an All-State selection as running back during his senior season in 2010.
 For that season, he rushed 182 times for 1,096 yards and 11 touchdowns.

 College career

 Iworah attended Western Kentucky.
 While at Western Kentucky, he joined the Hilltoppers football team during the season and converted to cornerback.
 As a redshirt freshman in 2012, he appeared in just one game, during which he recorded his first two career tackles.
 As a redshirt sophomore in 2013, he appeared in 10 games.
 He recorded 10 tackles while playing primarily as a back-up defensive back and on special teams.
 As a redshirt junior in 2014, he started all 13 games at cornerback.
 He recorded 37 tackles, 2.5 tackles-for-loss, one interception and one forced fumble.
 As a redshirt senior in 2015, he appeared in 13 games.
 He recorded 42 tackles, one tackle-for-loss, 11 passes defended, and four interceptions.